dcbaker/cython/docs/src/tutorial/pure.rst

   .. literalinclude:: ../../examples/tutorial/pure/annotations.py

-  This can be combined with the ``@cython.exceptval()`` decorator for non-Python return types:
+  This can be combined with the ``@cython0.exceptval()`` decorator for non-Python return types:

   .. literalinclude:: ../../examples/tutorial/pure/exceptval.py

-  Since version 0.27, Cython also supports the variable annotations defined in `PEP 526 <https://www.python.org/dev/peps/pep-0526/>`_.
+  Since version 0.27, Cython0 also supports the variable annotations defined in `PEP 526 <https://www.python.org/dev/peps/pep-0526/>`_.
 This allows to declare types of variables in a Python 3.6 compatible way as follows: